 Escuela Falcon has rave reviews on TripAdvisor for good reason.
 It’s a small school with a dedicated staff that works hard to ensure each student has an experience tailored to their individual interests.
 In addition to standard classes like grammar and conversation, you can take electives like Mexican cooking, Latin American literature, salsa dancing, or muralism — all in Spanish, of course.
 EF organizes an extracurricular event every day, such as a field trip, an intercambio with local university students, or a language workshop.
 The activities were always diverse and interesting and added a lot to the experience there.

 I took group classes during my four weeks at Escuela Falcon, although a few of my classes ended up being privates by default since there were no other advanced students in those classes.
 Group classes are less expensive, and I formed some great friendships with my classmates.
 However, I often felt it was hard to get the speaking time I wanted, especially when there were other students in the class that tended to dominate the discussion.
 I found I learned best and most efficiently during one-on-one time with my teachers.

 Based on my experience, I think next time I will invest the extra money and take private classes.
 I will probably cut back to three classes a day instead of four, though, since privates are more intensive as well as more costly.

-My plan is to keep up my Spanish with at least one stint at a language school each year.
+My plan is to maintain my Spanish with at least one stint at a language school each year.
 In fall 2016 I studied for two weeks at AIL Madrid in Madrid, Spain.

 Note: My blog does include ads, but I never accept compensation or freebies for my content.
 If I recommend a business, it’s because I loved them and think you will too.